SIS: Seam-Informed Strategy for T-shirt Unfolding: Experiment

-The Ab-DM was performed using only one updated matrix $\textbf{\textit{U}}^{\mathrm{D}}_\mathrm{nint}$ to unfold the T-shirt in both non-intermediate and intermediate configurations.
-The unfolding performance of the SIS is better than that of the Ab-DM, as shown in Fig.~\ref{fig:ablation}~(a).
-This shows the effectiveness of introducing two decision matrices based on normalized coverage.
+The Ab-SI group is carried out without the seam information extracted by the SLE and uses only the crossings detected by the SCD2 as candidate grasping points, while $\textbf{\textit{U}}^{\mathrm{D}}$ is used.
+The difference between the Ab-SI and Full groups in Fig.~\ref{fig:ablation}~(a)(b) shows that the seam information significantly improves the unfolding performance.

-The Ab-SI is performed without the seam information extracted by the SLE and uses only the crossings detected by the SCD2 as grasping point candidates, while $\textbf{\textit{U}}^{\mathrm{D}}_\mathrm{nint}$ and $\textbf{\textit{U}}^{\mathrm{D}}_\mathrm{int}$ are used.
-The difference between the Ab-SI and the SIS in Fig.~\ref{fig:ablation}~(b) shows that the seam information significantly speeds up the convergence process of the normalized coverage, especially during the first two episode steps.
+The Ab-MI group is performed to show the effectiveness of the proposed iteration method.
+In this experiment, $\textbf{\textit{U}}^{\mathrm{D}}_\mathrm{init}$ is used without updating.
+Fig.~\ref{fig:ablation}~(c)(d) shows the human-to-robot gap in the performance of the unfolding action.
+The results of the Full and Ab-MI groups show that our proposed DMIM bridges the human-to-robot gap.

-The Ab-MI is performed to show the effectiveness of the proposed iteration method.
-In this experiment, $\textbf{\textit{U}}^{\mathrm{D}}_\mathrm{nint} = \textbf{\textit{U}}^{\mathrm{D}}_\mathrm{init}$ is used without updating.
-The results of Ab-MI show that removing the iteration of $\textbf{\textit{U}}^{\mathrm{D}}_\mathrm{nint}$ increases the variance of the normalized coverage compared to the SIS as shown in Fig.~\ref{fig:ablation}~(c).
-This demonstrates that updating the decision matrix bridges the human-to-robot gap and speeds up the convergence of the normalized coverage.
+We conduct a right-tailed Welch's t-test to analyze the differences in the means of the ncov and IoU metrics before and after removing one component from the full scheme.
+Each group consists of 20 samples at each episode step.
+The null hypothesis $H_0$ posits that the Full group does not outperform the ablated configuration.
+The alternative hypothesis $H_1$ posits that the Full group significantly outperforms the ablated configuration.
+We reject the null hypothesis $H_0$ in favor of the alternative hypothesis $H_1$ when the p-value $p$ is less than the significance level $\alpha=0.05$, concluding that the performance of the Full group is significantly superior to that of the Ab-SI or Ab-MI group.

-Note that the following hardware-related failures are excluded from the statistical data since they are not relevant to the performance of our proposed strategy. \begin{itemize} \item Grasping failures: We consider a grasp to have failed if either one or both of the grippers failed to grasp the selected grasping points on the T-shirt.
-We also consider the grasp to have failed if the T-shirt falls off the gripper(s) during the robot motion.
+As shown in Table~\ref{tab:ttest}, removing the Seam Information (SI) component results in statistically significant decreases in ncov during the early steps ($p<0.05$).
+Similarly, removing the Matrix Iteration (MI) component leads to statistically significant decreases in ncov in later steps, with some decreases being highly significant ($p<0.01$).
+The IoU results exhibit similar trends.
+Notably, both groups show significant performance drops during the second step, highlighting the advantages of our proposed method in addressing challenging scenarios, particularly when the garment is in a crumpled state.